SEI-R-7-26/Installfest_Windows/README.md

 A prompt will appear to ask if you want to switch your shell to Zsh, select `yes`.

-Close your terminal and re-open it, Oh-My-Zsh should load by default.
+Close your terminal and re-open it.
+Oh-My-Zsh should now load by default.

-## Installing VsCode
+## Installing VSCode

-VsCode is going to be our text editor of choice for this course.
+VSCode is going to be our text editor of choice for this course.

-You can download it **[HERE](https://code.visualstudio.com/download)**
+You can download it **[HERE](https://code.visualstudio.com/download)**.

 Once downloaded, go ahead and run the installer.
-Once the installer completes, open VsCode.
+Once the installer completes, open VSCode.

-### Installing The WSL Remote Extension (Windows)
+### Installing the WSL Remote Extension

-Once you open VsCode, you may be prompted to install the Remote WSL Extension.
+Once you open VSCode, you may be prompted to install the Remote WSL Extension.
 Go ahead and do so.
 If you are not prompted, you can download it **[HERE](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)**.

 Type in `code .` in your terminal.
-This should open a VsCode window.
+This should open a VSCode window.

-If the above does not work, open VsCode which will be located in your Applications folder.
-Once a VsCode window opens, press and hold cmd+shift+p to open the command pallete.
-In the command pallate, type in path and an option named:
+If the above does not work, open VSCode.
+It will be located in your Applications folder.
+Once a VSCode window opens, press and hold <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd> to open the command palette.
+In the command palette, type in `path` and choose the option:

   Shell Command: Install code command in PATH.

-Select this option and reconfirm the code . command in your terminal.
+Select this option and reconfirm the `code .` command in your terminal.

 ## Installing NodeJS

-NodeJS is a runtime environment that allows us to run javascript outside of a browser.
+NodeJS is a runtime environment that allows us to run JavaScript outside of a browser.

 To install NodeJS, run the following command in your terminal: